 The following are really great visual representations of how your plate should change depending on your phase of training.

 Notice how the portion of the plate referencing whole grains increases as training volume/load increases.
-This is because the kind of CHO you receive from whole grains provides glucose in a more systematic and deliberate fashion, delivering over an extended period of time (the kind of energy needed on a long run or race day).
+This is because the kind of carbs you receive from whole grains provides glucose in a more systematic and deliberate fashion, delivering over an extended period of time (the kind of energy needed on a long run or race day).

 As distance athletes, most of our competitions occur in the early mornings which can hinder our ability and desire to consume a meal as hearty as the ones depicted above.
-This points to the importance of CHO loading not just the night before competition, but up to 4 days prior to competition (this is an arguable training principal known as “glycogen loading”).
+This points to the importance of carb-loading not just the night before competition, but up to 4 days prior to competition (this is an arguable training principal known as “glycogen loading”).
 This maximizes the body’s glycogen (storage form of glucose that accumulates in the muscle and liver).

 The body has the ability to store ~500g (or ~2000 kcals, 18-19 miles of a marathon) of glycogen.
 Glycogen is converted to glucose to provide energy when blood glucose levels fall.